 Hi all,

 I’m using Open OnDemand 4.x and I have a custom installation of Slurm on my system.
-The Slurm binaries are located in a non-standard path, and they depend on shared libraries (.so
+The Slurm binaries are located in a non-standard path, and they depend on shared libraries (.so) that are also located outside the standard library paths.

 Here’s a redacted version of my current cluster YAML configuration: